-Enrolling in SPRUCE as a funded student, qualifies you for Curriculum Education (CE) sessions in specialized areas dependent on your student's individual needs.
+Enrolling in SPRUCE as a funded student, qualifies you for Curriculum Education (CE) sessions in weekly subject topics and can be scheduled independently for your student's individual needs.
 Sessions are scheduled on an individual basis with specific teachers dependent on subject area.
 Please contact the specific teacher to schedule.

 Staff generally use the student's curriculum for tutoring.
-Staff may provide up to 10 hrs. of tutoring per student, per year.
+Staff may provide up to 10 hrs. of individual tutoring per student, per year.